pmuens/philippmuens.com/_posts/k-nearest-neighbors-from-scratch.md

 Using both functions together brings k-NN to life and makes it possible to reliably label unseen data points.

-I hope that this post was helpful and demystified the inner workings of the k-nearest neighbors algorithm.
+I hope that you enjoyed this article and I'd like to invite you to [subscribe](/subscribe) to my Newsletter if you're interested in more posts like this.

+Do you have any questions, feedback or comments?
+Feel free to reach out via E-Mail or connect with me on [Twitter](https://twitter.com/pmmuens).

 _Thanks to Eric Nieuwland who reached out via E-Mail and provided some code simplifications!_